stormpath/stormpath-console-guide/source/appendix-saml.rst

 **What are the Service Provider and Identity Provider Initiated flows?**

 In the Service Provider (SP) -initiated flow, the user starts at your application.
 From a login page (either ID Site or one inside your Stormpath-powered application), the user is redirected to the Identity Provider.
-After authenticating with the Identity Provider, the user is returned to the application in an authenticate state.
+After authenticating with the Identity Provider, the user is returned to the application in an authenticated state.

 In the Identity Provider (IdP) Initiated flow, the user starts at the Identity Provider.
 After logging-in to the IdP, the user selects the Stormpath-enabled web application from within the IdP’s site, and is redirected to the application in an authenticated state.